Culler-Shalen seminorms of fillings of the Whitehead link exterior: The set of p-reps of a once-filled Whitehead link exterior

 For $s\neq \pm 1$, first note that the inverse map \eqref{eq:inverse-eigenvalue-map} of the eigenvalue map is well defined (since $u^{2}=1$).
 The two points $(s,t_{s},\pm 1,-1)$ associated to a root $s$ therefore correspond to two partial p-reps in $\RVC(W)$.
 To see that these indeed factor through $\pi_{1}(\Wpq)$, note that for $s\neq \pm 1$, both $\rho(\mu_{0})$ and $\rho(\lambda_{0})$ are simultaneously diagonizable, since they are not parabolic and commute.
 The condition $s^{p}t^{q}=1$ then immediately implies $\rho(\mu_{0})^{p}\rho(\lambda_{0})^{q}=I$. \end{proof}

-Note that this concludes the proof of Theorem~\ref{thm:conjugacy-classes-preps-charact-by-roots-of-respq}.
+This concludes the proof of Theorem~\ref{thm:conjugacy-classes-preps-charact-by-roots-of-respq}.
 For the following application to the minimal total Culler-Shalen seminorm in section~\ref{sec:minimal-CS-norm}, we now need to study the number of conjugacy classes of p-reps.

-\subsubsection{Roots of the resultant}
+\subsection{Roots of the resultant}

 We summarize some key facts about the roots of the resultant $\res_{p,q}$: